They only ate fish, shellfish and fruit

 Because of the Calusa’s formidable military power and disinterest by potential colonists, Spain never really “conquered” the Calusas.
 An uneasy détente was reached in the early 1600s whereby the Calusas traded freely with Spanish colonies in Cuba and on the Gulf Coast of northern Florida and attacked any other nation’s citizens, who unfortunately made land fall on Calusa territory.
 Yet still from time, there was opening fighting between the Calusa and the Spanish.
 French and English sailors who shipwrecked in southwestern Florida faced certain death until the early 1700s.

 When Spain turned over Florida to the English Crown in 1763, approximately 80 Calusa families were moved to Cuba.
 A few isolated hamlets and farmsteads probably remained in the interior.
-Apparently, these remnants of a once powerful nation were absorbed by the Seminoles.
+Apparently, these remnants of a once powerful nation were absorbed by the Florida Seminoles.
+There is no federal or state-recognized Calusa tribe today.